xarantolus/ax/README.md

         throw new Error(`WRITE syscall: cannot write non-std{out,err} (!= 1,2) fds, but tried ${rdi}`);
       }

-      // Read whatever was
-      let result_buf = ax.mem_read_bytes(rsi, rdx);
+      // Read data we should write from memory let result_buf = ax.mem_read_bytes(rsi, rdx);

-      // Convert to string
+      // Decode to string
       let result_str = new TextDecoder().decode(result_buf);

       // Do something with the string